markjivko/kronup-php/docs/Api/InvitationsApi.md

 ## `create()`

-> Create invitation

-Create a new invitation to this organization
+> Invitations Create a new invitation to this organization

 {: .new-title }
 > #️⃣ Execute example in terminal